tsatse/bedrock/README.md

     {
         actionType: 'git',
-        destinationDirectory: <directory of the project> // required }
+        workingDir: <directory of the project> // required }

-Initiates a git repository at the location given in *destinationDirectory* It will execute *git init*, *git add .* and *git commit -m "first commit"*.
+Initiates a git repository at the location given in *workingDir* It will execute *git init*, *git add .* and *git commit -m "first commit"*.

 **addRemote**

     {
         actionType: 'addRemote',
-        destinationDirectory: <directory of the project>, // required
+        workingDir: <directory of the project>, // required
         remotes: [ // required
             {
                 name: <name of the remote in the git repository>,